OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/vcenter-tf.rst

 Follow these steps to set up the vCenter server.

-1. Download the Tungsten Fabric Ansible Deployer (``contrail-ansible-deployer-< >.tgz``) onto your provisioning host.
+1. Download the OpenSDN Ansible Deployer (``contrail-ansible-deployer-< >.tgz``) onto your provisioning host.
    You can download the deployer from https://www.juniper.net/support/downloads/?p=contrail#sw.